slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 - Buy from your community.
 Sell to outsiders.

-> *"Competition is the law of the jungle, but cooperation is the law of the civilization."
--- Peter Kropotkin*

-> *"When neither their poverty nor their honor is touched, the majority of men live content."
--- Niccolo Machiavelli*

 > *"United we are rock, divided we are sand." (...)
 "The sheep will spend its entire life fearing the wolf, only to be eaten by the shepherd." (...)
 "Hungry dogs are never loyal."
 -- Proverbs*

-> *"If you pick up a starving dog and make him prosperous he will not bite you.
-This is the principal difference between a dog and man."
--- Mark Twain*

-> *"Help a man who is in trouble and that man will remember you when he is in trouble again."
+> *"When neither their poverty nor their honor is touched, the majority of men live content."
--- Paul Alexander*
+-- Niccolo Machiavelli*

 > *"Friendships change.
 Trust the friends of today as if they will be enemies tomorrow, and that of the worst kind.
 As this happens in reality, let it happen in your precaution."
 -- Balthasar Gracian*

-> *"The worst thing about betrayal is that it never comes from your enemies."
+> *"If you pick up a starving dog and make him prosperous he will not bite you.
+This is the principal difference between a dog and man."
--- The godfather*
+-- Mark Twain*

 > *"I learned a long time ago the wisest thing I can do is be on my side."
 -- Maya Angelou*